SCIFIHISTORY.NET

 Picture

 On this day in 1974 (in the United Kingdom), Doctor Who aired "Planet Of The Spiders: Part Five."
-Officially, this served as the twenty-fifth episode in the program's eleventh season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the twenty-fifth episode in the program's eleventh season.
+According to our friends at IMDB.com, here's the plot summary:

 "The Doctor escapes from the spiders' larder only to encounter the Great One, while Sarah makes a deal with the Queen Spider."